awsdocs/amazon-lumberyard-user-guide/doc_source/char-fbx-importer-export-actors-motons.md

 + When you create a `.motion` file, bake animations before you export\.
 Alternatively, bake animations when you use your DCC's `.fbx` export tools\.
 + Export only the skeleton and mesh\.
 Do not use transforms, groups, or parent nodes in the hierarchy above your root joint\.
 The root joint must be the top parent of the skeletal hierarchy to ensure that motion extraction works properly\.
 + Remove unused geometry, bones, vertices, materials, and nodes that are not necessary for the `.fbx` asset\.
 This reduces the processing time and offers a better chance that the automatic processing works properly without making adjustments later\.
 In your DCC, consider naming nodes with `_ignore` as a suffix to prevent those nodes from being processed\.
 + We recommend that you enable the [EMotion FX Animation](gems-system-gem-emotionfx-animation.md) gem or the CryLegacyAnimation gem, but not both\.
 You can disable the animation gem that you don't use\.
-For more information, see [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.
+For more information, see [Add modular features and assets with Gems](gems-system-gems.md)\.
 + Use the following guidelines for vertex count:
   +